767939287/ntp/README.md

 ## Querying the current time

-If all you care about is the current time according to a remote NTP server, simply use the `Time` function:
+If all you care about is the current time according to a remote NTP server,1 simply use the `Time` function:
 ```go
 time, err := ntp.Time("0.beevik-ntp.pool.ntp.org")